MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 to reduce the size of individual components.
 The components are:

  - cpump - copy notification messages from one pump another second one (a C implementation of shovel.)
+ - flow - generic flow with no default behaviours.
+Good basis for building user defined components.
  - poll  - poll a non-sarracenia web or file server to create notification messages for processing.
  - post & watch - create notification messages for files for processing.
  - sarra _ - download file from a remote server to the local one, and re-post them for others.